polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 | 0x02010868 | WayMask13   | U54_4 DCache master way mask register                                           |
 | 0x02010870 | WayMask14   | U54_4 ICache  master way mask register                                          |

-Please refer to the [PolarFire SoC Microprocessor Subsystem (MSS) User Guide](https://www.microsemi.com/document-portal/doc_download/1244570-ug0880-polarfire-soc-fpga-microprocessor-subsystem-mss-user-guide) for the complete registers description.
+Please refer to the [PolarFire SoC Microprocessor Subsystem (MSS) User Guide](https://www.microsemi.com/document-portal/doc_download/1244570-ug0880-polarfire-soc-fpga-microprocessor-subsystem-mss-user-guide) for the complete register descriptions.

 #### Way Enable Register
 This register controls how many cache ways are enabled as cache memory.
 It contains the index of the last enabled cache way.
 Cache ways not enabled are used as LIM memory.